BenLokanc/COVID-19-Data-Vis-Tool/README.md

 The first figure is two subplots, the first being the number of daily cases reported, the second being total lifetime cases.

 The second figure is a log-log plot of daily cases versus total cases.
 This is used as a measure to see how well the province is combating the virus.
 This is further described in the YouTube video by minute physics, [How To Tell If We're Beating COVID-19](https://youtu.be/54XLXg4fYsc).

+## Web Application
+### Web Application Design

+The style sheet and template were designed by myself using CSS and HTML respectively.

+### Running the Web Appplication

+When downloaded, navigate to the directory this project is stored in and run '$python3 covidWebApp.py'.
+Open the browser of your choice and type 'localhost:5000', press enter and the web application will display.

+### Screenshots of the Web Application